-From learning problem solving to writing out letters and numbers, a typical preschool curriculum will give your child the tools they need to successfully begin kindergarten.
+From problem solving to writing letters and numbers, a typical preschool curriculum will give your child the tools they need to begin kindergarten.

-Young children learn a great deal about solving problems while playing with other children that aren’t their big brother or sister.
-When stacking blocks, a child is keenly focused so they can stack them just the right way or else they’ll come tumbling down.
-When crafting houses with Legos, they envision their masterpiece and try to make it a reality.
-Sometimes children can get upset when their toys don’t cooperate or their peer isn’t doing what they want; this is when problem solving teaches its best lessons.
+Young children learn a great deal about solving problems while playing with other children.
+When stacking blocks, a child is keenly focused on stacking them just the right way or else they’ll come tumbling down.
+When crafting with Legos, they envision their masterpiece and try to make it a reality.
+Children can get upset when their toys don’t cooperate or their peer isn’t doing what they want; this is when problem-solving teaches its best lessons.

 Shapes and Colors

 Shapes and colors are taught as early as age 2 by introduction through books, objects, discussion, and various activities.
 Typically, by age 4, a child can recognize many colors and shapes as well.

 Before your child is able to write numbers and letters, he or she will scribble.
 Scribbling helps them learn how to write, eventually.
 Guiding the children to stay on the paper and imagine what they are “drawing” will start the foundation for writing that comes later on, and encourage creativity.
 Cutting with scissors helps develop fine motor skills, which is also a necessary skill for a child to be confident in their handwriting.
 Crafting is where children learn to put all of their newfound skills into action.

 Learning to count to ten is hard work for a preschooler!
 Numbers are usually introduced with objects.
 Teachers often use number stories, and manipulatives, such as uncooked noodles or blocks to build counting skills and confidence.
 Once the teacher has given their instruction or told the story, they might ask the children to use their problem-solving skills to figure out “how many” objects there are.
 As the children become confident in counting, numbers in written form are introduced, and finally, the children learn to write the numbers 1-10.

 Letters and Sounds